Self-doubt is a miserable thing!

 In life, there are lots of things we want to do, but often something stops us from even trying.
 Do you want to die with a long list of regrets?
 By Molly Furzer

 This topic is close to my heart, as it’s something I’ve been through many times.
 I’ve seen a lot of friends go through it too.
-And now, as a Meliae Intuitive Healer, I am seeing it in my clients.
+As an Intuitive Healer, I see it often in my clients.

 It’s called SELF-DOUBT.
 I’ve put it in capital letters so we can really shine a light on it.
 Self-doubt keeps you from doing what you dream of.
 It makes you feel yuck inside.
 It can tear apart your self-confidence.
 And it is really not worth any of your time or energy!